dotnet-presentations/blazor-workshop/docs/05-checkout-with-validation.md

 The green/red styling is achieved by applying CSS classes, so you can change the appearance of these effects or remove them entirely if you wish.

-`InputText` isn't the only built-in form field, though it is the only one we need in this case.
+`InputText` isn't the only built-in input component, though it is the only one we need in this case.
 Others include `InputCheckbox`, `InputDate`, `InputSelect`, and more.

 ## Bonus challenge